PDLT-University-of-York/test-split-site/docs/assessment/turnitin-feedback-studio-set-up.md

     The majority of assessments in 2023/24 will use TurnItIn Feedback Studio (TFS) to collect student submissions, manage the marking process and return feedback to students, all through the Learn Ultra VLE.

-    This guide covers setting up submission points and managing the marking workflow once marking is completed, and is primarily aimed at **Administrators**.
+    This guide covers setting up submission points and managing the marking workflow, and is primarily aimed at **Administrators**.

 ## Overview of TFS